Peace Lily Black Tips — Bacterial vs Fungal vs Overwatering Patterns

 Fungal infection (Phytophthora or Cylindrocladium)

 Peace lily is susceptible to several fungal diseases, particularly in high-humidity conditions without adequate airflow.
 Fungal black tips typically have irregular margins, may show concentric banding, and spread across the leaf rather than staying contained to the tip.
-Spore cases may be visible under magnification as tiny dark structures on the necrotic tissue.
+Spore cases may be visible under magnification as tiny dark structures on the necrotic tissue, and the affected area often feels slightly different in texture from the healthy leaf around it — softer or faintly powdery rather than uniformly crisp.

 Overwatering root failure manifesting at tips

 Advanced overwatering damage disrupts water regulation in the leaves.
-The most extremal cells — the tips — experience the most erratic water delivery.
+The most extremal cells — the tips — experience the most erratic water delivery, since they're furthest from the vascular supply and the first to be cut off when root function declines.
 This can manifest as black, dead tip tissue that looks like disease but is actually vascular dysfunction.
-Usually accompanied by other overwatering symptoms.
+Usually accompanied by other overwatering symptoms elsewhere on the plant, like wilting despite wet soil or a musty smell from the pot.

 Cold damage

-Peace lily exposed to temperatures below 50°F for extended periods develops dark, water-soaked, then black tip and margin damage.
-The pattern: affects the outermost edges and tips most exposed to cold air, often on leaves closest to a cold window.
+Peace lily exposed to temperatures below 50°F for extended periods develops dark, water-soaked, then black tip and margin damage as the cell walls rupture from cold injury.
+The pattern: affects the outermost edges and tips most exposed to cold air, often on leaves closest to a cold window or a draft from an exterior door, while the plant's more sheltered foliage stays green and unaffected.

 How to Fix It

 Remove the blackened portions with clean scissors, cutting well into healthy tissue.
-Leaving dead tissue invites further disease spread.
+Leaving dead tissue invites further disease spread and gives fungal pathogens an easy foothold to keep producing spores.

-For suspected fungal infection: improve air circulation (space plants farther apart), avoid wetting leaves, and apply a copper-based fungicide spray to remaining healthy tissue.
+For suspected fungal infection: improve air circulation (space plants farther apart), avoid wetting leaves, and apply a copper-based fungicide spray to remaining healthy tissue, repeating according to the product's label interval.

-For overwatering root failure: take the plant out of its pot and clear the soil away from the root mass so you can judge each root on its own.
+For overwatering root failure: ease the root ball free of the container, then loosen the surrounding soil with your fingers until each individual root is visible enough to inspect.
 Peace lily roots that are cream-white and firm are healthy; anything dark, slimy, or that loses its outer casing when squeezed should be cut away with sterile scissors down to healthy tissue.
-Repot in fresh, well-draining mix, then switch to checking the soil with a finger before every watering rather than following a set interval — the black tips already present won't reverse, and new leaf appearance typically stays unimpressive for a week or two while the plant regrows what it lost.
+Repot in fresh, well-draining mix, then commit to a moisture-check habit — press a finger into the topsoil ahead of any watering rather than sticking to a fixed calendar.
+The black tips already present won't reverse, and new leaf appearance typically stays unimpressive for a week or two while the plant regrows what it lost.

-For cold damage: move to warmer conditions.
-Already-black tissue won't recover but the healthy plant survives brief cold exposure.
+For cold damage: move to warmer conditions, away from drafts and cold window glass.
+Already-black tissue won't recover but the healthy plant survives brief cold exposure and resumes normal growth once temperatures stabilize.

 Prevention